kinshuk4/CarND-Advanced-Lane-Lines-P4/README.md

 This is the **Advanced Lane Finding** project from Udacity Self-Driving Car Engineer Nanodegree.

-The goal of this project is to develop a pipeline to process a video stream from a forward-facing camera mounted on the front of a car, and output an annotated video which identifies:
+The goal of this project is to develop a pipeline to process a video stream from a forward-facing camera mounted on the front of a car and output an annotated video which identifies:

 - The positions of the lane lines
 - The location of the vehicle relative to the center of the lane